 Almost every home on the planet has a junk drawer, and if you don’t, then you’re a much better person than me.
 Your junk drawer can get pretty horrific, but once it’s organized, it does serve a purpose; It hides the stuff that doesn’t belong anywhere else in the house, like takeout menus.
 Start by getting rid of all of the dead batteries and random chargers (trust me, you won’t need them in the future), and then get to work on the paperwork.
 Any important letter or documents should be filed away somewhere safe, so the only things left in your drawer are the random stray things that you need, but don’t belong anywhere else.

 Kitchens can get incredibly cluttered if you’re not careful, so you need to keep on top of things.
 Start by going through all of your utensil drawers, and throwing away anything that’s broken or you don’t know how to use.
-Then get some drawer organizers, like the ones from RTA Cabinet Supply, and organize your utensils by category (knives, forks, etc.).
+Then get some drawer organizers, and organize your utensils by category (knives, forks, etc.).
 Next, you should move onto your pantry and fridge.
 Get rid of everything that’s past its use by date or doesn’t have one, and organize by category once again.
 When organizing your fridge, make sure that you always put your raw meats at the bottom, to avoid contaminating any other food.

 It’s incredibly easy for your home to get messy and cluttered, but if you know what you are doing, then correcting this problem isn’t too difficult either.
 If you think that your home needs a bit of attention, then these tips should be able to help you out.